google-deepmind/mujoco/doc/XMLreference.rst

 .. _body-attach-model:

-:at:`model`: :at-val:`string, optional`
+:at:`model`: :at-val:`string, required`
    The sub-model from which to attach a subtree.

 .. _body-attach-body:

-:at:`body`: :at-val:`string, optional`
+:at:`body`: :at-val:`string, required`
    Name of the body in the sub-model to attach here.
 The body and its subtree will be attached.

 .. _body-attach-prefix:

-:at:`prefix`: :at-val:`string, optional`
+:at:`prefix`: :at-val:`string, required`
    Prefix to prepend to names of elements in the sub-model.
-If empty, the names are unchanged.
 This attribute is required to prevent name collisions with the parent or when attaching the same sub-tree multiple times.

 .. _body-frame: